 - IELTS (Academic) 7.0, with no individual score below 7.0; or

-- At least two years of successful study in a New Zealand secondary school, with at least eight Level 2 NCEA credits in English (four reading and four writing) or equivalent.
+- At least two years of successful study in a New Zealand secondary school, with at least ten Level 2 NCEA credits in Literacy (five reading and five writing) or equivalent.

-As places are limited we strongly recommend that you apply for programme entry as early as possible (applications open in June).
-Applications are due four weeks prior to the commencement of the programme or when places are filled (whichever comes first).
+Applications open in July and are due four weeks prior to the commencement of the programme or when places are filled.

-Download an Application for Programme Entry (PDF, 321KB) or phone the Contact Centre on 0800 VARSITY (827 748).
-This includes the Application to Enrol.
-If your application is approved you will receive an offer of place letter.
+Download an Application for Programme Entry or phone the Contact Centre on 0800 VARSITY (827 748).

-In Professional Inquiry and Professional Practice you will learn practical teaching skills and spend time working in a classroom alongside an experienced teacher.
-You will also be visited by your College lecturer who will observe and discuss your progress.
-The degree includes two three-week blocks of Professional Practice in Year 1 and two blocks of up to five weeks in each of years 2 and 3.
+- In Professional Inquiry and Professional Practice you will learn practical teaching skills and spend time working in an early childhood setting alongside an experienced teacher.
+You will also be visited by a lecturer who will observe and discuss your progress.
+The degree includes two blocks of Professional Practice in first year (one for two weeks and another for four weeks) and two blocks of up to five weeks in each of the second and third years.

-The Early Childhood Flexible Learning Option (FLO) is available to BTchLn students throughout the country.
-Students must be able to attend up to two on-site intensives per year on the Christchurch campus.
-Classes are supplemented with web-based materials, audiovisual resources, audio conferences and email links.
+Courses integrate web-based material, audiovisual resources, video conferences and email.
 Students also attend professional practice placements in early childhood education centres for up to ten weeks per year.